9 Birds With White Heads

 These colonies can contain hundreds or thousands of individuals, creating a spectacular sight.

-During the breeding season, the male will gather sticks and twigs to build a nest for the female to lay her eggs.
+During the breeding season, the male gathers sticks and twigs to build a nest in which the female lays her eggs.

 American White Ibises are highly sociable birds often seen in flocks, flying in a V-formation.